panoply/esthetic/docs/src/rules/liquid/dedentTagList.md

 title: 'Liquid - Dedent Tag List'
 layout: base
 permalink: '/rules/liquid/dedentTagList/index.html'
+anchors:
   describe:
     - Dedent Tag List
     - Rule Options
   examples:
     - case
     - schema
 ---

-::: grid col-8 p-100
+::: grid col-12 col-md-9

 # Dedent Tag List

-Omit applied indentation within Liquid tag blocks.
-By default, Æsthetic will indent content encapsulated within Liquid tags blocks.
-Tag blocks are Liquid tokens which require ender type be passed.
-This is a Liquid specific formatting rule which defaults to using `[]` when no option has been specified.
-You should avoid applying de-dentation to common used Liquid tags.
-The **recommended** entry to provide the rule is the `case` tag name.
+The Dedent Tag List rule is a Liquid-specific formatting feature that allows you to omit applied indentation within certain Liquid tag blocks.
+By default, Æsthetic applies indentation to content encapsulated within Liquid tag blocks.
+These tag blocks are Liquid tokens that require an ender type to be passed.
+When no option is specified, this rule defaults to an empty list, represented as `{js} []`.

+It's generally advisable to avoid applying de-dentation to commonly used Liquid tags, as this could negatively impact code readability.
+The recommended approach is to provide the rule with specific tag names that would benefit from de-dentation.
+For instance, the control conditional `{liquid} {% case %}` tag is often a good candidate for this rule.
+However, it should be used judiciously to maintain overall code consistency and readability.

-> The rules behavior will differ depending on the tag structure.
-Passing in singleton type tag names such as `"assign"` or `"render"` will have no effect on output.
+> It's important to note that the rule's behavior varies depending on the tag structure.
+Singleton-type tag names, such as assign or render, will not be affected by this rule and will have no impact on the output.

 :::